brightdolphins/BrightDolphinsWebsite/README.md

 ⋅⋅* Hit the Enter Key
 ⋅⋅* Example:
 /applications/MAMP/library/bin/mysql -u root -p wordpress_db < /Applications/MAMP/htdocs/backupDB.sql

+> [!NOTE]
-Quick Tip: Don’t forget that you can simply drag the file into the terminal window and it will enter the location of the file for you.
+> Don’t forget that you can simply drag the file into the terminal window and it will enter the location of the file for you.

 3. You should be prompted with the following line:
 - Enter password: